Krato/NovaEmbed/README.md

 # Nova Embed

 Embed field for Laravel Nova.
-Uses [Oscarotero Embed](https://github.com/oscarotero/Embed) to get the data
+With this package you can embed from Youtube, Vimeo, Facebook, DailyMotion, SoundCloud, Instagram and a lot of more.
+Uses [Oscarotero Embed](https://github.com/oscarotero/Embed) to get the data.

 ![preview](https://user-images.githubusercontent.com/74367/53722300-807ff800-3e65-11e9-8675-bd28ba33a4e1.png)